Alientation/TinyChessBotChallengeSubmission/README.md

 Also containing several changes to the engine supplied to allow for easier bot testing https://github.com/SebLague/Chess-Challenge

+#### Additional Feature list
+- Drop down lists for choosing bot vs bot matches (to reduce button spam and allow more customizability)
+- Time control text inputs
+- Brain Capacity is appropriately shown for both bots playing each other
+- added pausing and ending games prematurely (pausing might cause any bots currently in play to get a slight boost)
+- TODO UCI Cutechess Command Generator
+- TODO Premoving
+- TODO Tournament Mode
+- TODO Save results of a specific bot to a file unique to it
+- TODO choosing from a set of fens files to play the games in
+- TODO let user type in fens to play

 Features Multiple Different Bots

 ### V1